gambit-consulting/abap-aoc-runner/README.md

 - [ ] Other users should not see everones auth cookies (until then please don't abuse others auth cookies 😵)
 - [ ] Update counter of "Problems solved" in Participants entity when user marks individual Days as solved
-- [ ] Add more screenshots to readme so it has a little more soul.
+- [ ] Add more screenshots to readme so it looks less dead.